 The latest advancements in smart home technology has the ability to make independent living easier for people with disabilities.
 Reducing this huge disparity and encouraging technology use could drastically change the lives of the millions of Americans struggling to live independently with disabilities.

-Here are four smart home technology features that can improve the overall comfort and user-friendly nature of a home for someone living with a disability.
+Here are the smart home technology features that can improve the overall comfort and user-friendly nature of a home for someone living with a disability.

 Home Automation Features